 SARAH DE NIVERVILLE

 Violinist and violist Sarah de Niverville performs and teaches in the Greater Toronto Area, specializing in chamber, contemporary and orchestral music.
-Sarah has played with the Sudbury Symphony Orchestra, the Guelph Symphony Orchestra, the National Youth Orchestra of Canada, and Symphony New Brunswick.
+Sarah has played with the Sudbury Symphony Orchestra, the Guelph Symphony Orchestra, the National Youth Orchestra of Canada, and the Symphony New Brunswick.
 She also teaches violin to elementary school children in Scarborough as part of Sistema Toronto.
 Sarah earned her Master of Music in Performance at the University of Victoria under the tutelage of Joanna Hood of the Lafayette String Quartet.
 She previously earned her Bachelor of Music in Performance from the Université de Moncton, studying with Nadia Francavilla and Isabelle Fournier.

-Are you interested in joining our teaching team?
+Interested in joining our teaching team?
 Please visit our career opportunities page.